Axlefublr/main/Studies/JsStudy.md

 # Switch

-You actually _can_ just evaluate conditions, but since you still have to give an expression to compare to in a switch, you can just pass `True`
+You actually _can_ just evaluate conditions, but since you still have to give an expression to compare to in a switch, you can just pass `true`

 # While loops